Shaka Guide's North Shore Kauai Driving Tour Itinerary

 Just past Hanalei is a small beach called Kahalahala.
 The trail will go down into a forested area before emerging in front of a beautiful pristine beach.

-This is where Nellie Forebrush sang the song “I gotta wash that man right outta my hair” in the movie South Pacific.
+This is where Nellie Forebrush sang the song “I'm Gonna Wash That Man Right Outta My Hair” in the musical South Pacific.

 PRO TIP!
 If you’re pressed for time skip this beach and the next and head to Tunnels for some more snorkeling.